 If you ever find yourself in a situation where you don’t realize in time that your ID has expired or you’ve accidentally left it at home, you will most likely still be able to board your flight.

 Below, we explain what you need to know about flying with an expired or temporary form of identification.

-Can You Fly with an Expired Driver’s License/ID?
-Can You Fly with a Temporary Paper License
+Can You Fly with an Expired Driver’s License/ID or Temporary Paper License?

 If your identification can’t be confirmed or you refuse to answer the TSA agent’s questions, you will not be permitted to fly.
 The above information was gathered from the TSA identification requirements website and the official TSA blog.

 Accepted Forms of Identification